How to Increase Customer Lifetime Value: 12 Proven Strategies for E-commerce

 Hibernating No purchase in 90+ days Aggressive reactivation or suppression

-Brands that implement segment-specific strategies see 25-40% higher CLV across their customer base compared to those using one-size-fits-all approaches.
+Brands that run segment-specific strategies see 25-40% higher CLV across their base versus those running one-size-fits-all.

 7. Improve Product Quality and Expand the Catalog